huningxin/tf-community/rfcs/20210910-webnn-delegate-for-tflite.md

 ```

 ### Compatibility
-* Does the design conform to the backwards & forwards compatibility [requirements](https://www.tensorflow.org/programmers_guide/version_compat)?
-* How will this proposal interact with other parts of the TensorFlow Ecosystem?
-    - How will it work with TFLite?
-    - How will it work with distribution strategies?
-    - How will it interact with tf.function?
-    - Will this work on GPU/TPU?
-    - How will it serialize to a SavedModel?

 The change in this proposal concerns the low-level constructs inside the TensorFlow Lite WebAssembly runtime with minimal to no impact to the high-level exposures and API.
 The existing models supported by TensorFlow Lite WebAssembly runtime will be supported with WebNN delegate enabled.

 ### User Impact
-* What are the user-facing changes?
-How will this feature be rolled out?

 This feature will be rolled out with the tfjs-tflite.
 There are two ways: